markacola/coreos-docs/kubernetes/cluster-dump-restore.md

 done
 ```

 Notice that pods and service tokens are explicitly omitted altogether, as they are inherently non-portable resources that are created and managed by other components.
-The general rule for what is portable across heterogenous clusters is is "services, controllers and secrets that aren't service tokens".
+The general rule for what is portable across heterogenous clusters is is "services (resolved via cluster DNS), controllers and secrets that aren't service tokens".

+**Make sure you clean up these JSON files.
+They contain your secrets!**

 ### Restore to target cluster